tasmota/docs/docs/LVGL.md

 What's implemented currently:

-* LVGL 7.11.0
+* LVGL 8.0.2
-* All LVGL widgets are available.
-We may remove some less useful widgets to save code space
+* All standard LVGL widgets are available, most of extras
 * Styles
 * File-system
 * Fonts, currently Montserrat fonts are embedded at sizes 10, 14 (default), 20 and 28 (compressed - smaller and slower)